 Immigration is a hot topic today.
 It was a major issue in the recent presidential election, and it remains front and center in the public psyche.
-The surprise election of Donald Trump is the inertia that keeps the discussion alive.
+The surprise election of Donald Trump and his talk about building a wall has heightened the discussion.

 The public discourse reveals a country emotionally and philosophically divided over the issue of immigration.
-The public discourse suggests two polarized sides: one side wanting to wall out the world, and the other side wanting to open the flood gates indiscriminately to immigration.
+The public discourse suggests two polarized sides: one side wanting to wall out the world, and the other side wanting to open the flood gates indiscriminately to the world.

-Think about it, though: are those really the two sides to this issue?
-Does one side really want to wall out the world, shutting off the borders to everyone?
+Think about it, though: Does one side really want to wall out the world, shutting off the borders to everyone?
 Does the other side really want to open the borders wide to anyone and everyone without limits?

 Those are rhetorical questions of course.
-Both sides are somewhere to the center of those two positions.
+Most people are somewhere to the center of those two positions.
 As Christians, though, we don’t march to the beat of popular politics.
 We seek to follow Jesus and aim to usher in the kingdom of God – at least that should be our aim.

 So what is the Christian response to immigration?

 Christians have been caught in the switches in this election.
-Many of us felt caught between a rock and a hard place, having to choose between Clinton, Trump or a throw away vote to a third party candidate.
+Many of us felt caught between a rock and a hard place, having to choose between Clinton and Trump, with the only option being to throw away our vote to a third party candidate.
 Choosing “the lesser of two evils” put us on one side or the other of the wall dividing the two camps.

 The presidential election, and all of the rhetoric and bombast involved, polarized the nation.
 It even polarized the Church, and the issue of immigration was one of those polarizing issues.
 That polarization, however, creates a false dichotomy.

-I presume the majority of the people falling on the one side of the equation would not advocate shutting immigration down to nothing, and the majority on the other side of the equation would not advocate opening our borders with no controls at all.
-Once the nuclear dust of election turmoil settles, maybe we can have a rational discussion about the issues.
+I presume the majority of the people falling on the one side of the equation would not advocate shutting immigration down to nothing, and the majority on the other side of the equation would not advocate opening our borders with no controls.
+Once the dust of the nuclear election turmoil settles, maybe we can have a rational discussion about the issues.

 As Christians, we need to be concerned that we are on the “right” side of the equation, and I don’t mean the Republican side.
 The right side of any argument for those who follow Christ is what God would have us do.
 Arriving at the right position is easier said than done, of course, and reasonable Christians can (and often do) disagree.
 But, we should be finding our direction in prayer and with the guidance of Scripture.